duncdrum/cbdb-data/doc/encoding-desc.md

 Contains three ``<prefixDef>`` elements capturing data necessary to construct full URI’s stored in *CBDB*’s ``DATABASE_LINK_CODES``, and ``DATABASE_LINK_DATA``.
 The ttsweb links to Academia Sinica however are broken.

 #### charDecl
-Since historical Chinese data is prone to encounter non standardized Character forms, which are hard to capture in *CBDB*’s native format *CBDB in TEI* includes a place for capturing this data.
+Since historical Chinese data often irregular Character variants, which are hard to capture in *CBDB*’s native format, *CBDB in TEI* includes a place for capturing this data.
 Irregular characters appearing anywhere in the document should be encoded using the ``<g>`` element.
-The character Declaration provides a central place to store such variants and to provide a standardized form for searching and processing.
+The character declaration provides a central place to store such variants and to provide a standardized form for searching and processing.

 Each unique glyph requires an ``@xml:id`` starting with the letters” ```GAI``` (for gaiji).
 The descriptions of the irregular character in question must follow the guidelines for the use of ideographic description characters of section 18.2 of the [unicode standard](http://www.unicode.org/versions/Unicode9.0.0/ch18.pdf).
 In addition, descriptions should prioritize visual equivalence over semantic equivalence, e.g.: ``𬇕`` =
 ``氵⿰万`` not ``水⿰萬`` (see *ibid* Figure 18-8 example 6 p.
 691).